upsight/doctor/docs/types.rst

 * :attr:`~doctor.types.Object.properties` - A dict containing a mapping of
   property name to expected type.
 * :attr:`~doctor.types.Object.property_dependencies` - A dict containing a mapping
-  of proptery name to a list of properties it depends on.
+  of property name to a list of properties it depends on.
 This means if the property  name is present then any dependent properties must also be present, otherwise a :class:`~doctor.errors.TypeSystemError` will be raised.
 See `JSON Schema dependencies <https://json-schema.org/understanding-json-schema/reference/object.html#dependencies>`_